Drive in almost any direction from Adelaide and before too long you’ll find yourself surrounded by rolling hills clad in grape vines.

 As the name suggests, the Adelaide Hills is South Australia’s highest elevation wine district.
 Although just 20 minutes’ drive from the city, the lush, leafy region is notably cooler and wetter than the Adelaide plains and well-suited to agriculture.
 Winding roads lead you through a patchwork of farmland, picturesque vineyards, lakes and valleys.
 It feels seductively secluded, without being too isolated.

 The Hills’ cool climate wines are quite different to other South Australian offerings, with crisp sauvignon blanc, elegant chardonnay and smooth pinot noir predominating.
 The last two often find their way into sparkling wines and some of the best can be sampled at Deviation Road.
-At Shaw & Smith you can pair delightfully complex wines with local cheeses, and Ashton Hills has been leading the way for Australian pinot for decades.
+Other must-visit cellar doors include Shaw and Smith (where you can pair delightfully complex wines with local cheeses) and Ashton Hills, which has been leading the way for Australian pinot for decades.